Welcome to the Office of the Registrar!

 - Appropriate officials in cases of health and safety emergencies

 * “School officials with legitimate educational interest” are those officials who are performing a task specified in his/her position description or by a contract agreement, performing a task related to a student’s education, or performing a task related to the discipline of a student.
-ARCOM has determined that the following school officials have legitimate education interests: counselors, instructors, preceptors, contractors, administrators, board of trustees, professional and clerical staff who directly relate to the administrative tasks of the COM, COM security officials, COM attorneys, the National Board of Osteopathic Medical Examiners (NBOME), and students who serve on certain COM committees.
+ACHE has determined that the following school officials have legitimate education interests: counselors, instructors, preceptors, contractors, administrators, board of trustees, professional and clerical staff who directly relate to the administrative tasks of ACHE, ACHE security officials, ACHE attorneys, and students who serve on certain ACHE committees.

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Arkansas College of Osteopathic Medicine to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Arkansas Colleges of Health Education to comply with the requirements of FERPA.